AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/configuring-directories.md

 >[!NOTE]
 >
->Do not include the user’s DN in this setting.
+>Do not include the user's DN in this setting.
 To synchronize a particular user, use the Search Filter setting.

 Although Base DN is a mandatory setting in administration console, some directory servers such as IBM Domino Enterprise Server may require an empty BaseDN.
 To specify an empty Base DN, export the config.xml file, edit the setting in the config.xml file, and then reimport it.
 (See [Importing and exporting the configuration file](/help/forms/using/admin-help/importing-exporting-configuration-file.md#importing-and-exporting-the-configuration-file).)